revival-of-hope/Clash_of_Clans/Classes/Mocks/README.md

 * `InputRouter` returns `false` when UI consumption is enabled; otherwise it snaps to the map grid and enables the attached highlighter.
 * `SceneFlowService` transitions through Boot → Menu → Game → Results and stores the last launch/results parameters.
 * `GameEventManager::GetLastBattleEnded` returns the most recently broadcast `BattleEndEvent` (including duration, troop counts, and spells used).
+* `PlayerIdentityService` stores the most recent identity in memory; `CreateIdentity` assigns incrementing IDs starting at 1.

 ## CocosShim Policy (Stub-Only)
 Mocks must compile against the stubbed Cocos boundary in `Classes/Mocks/CocosShim/**`.